yogsototh/yblog/multi/blog/Haskell-the-Hard-Way.md

 "abc" ⇔ "ab"++"c"
 ~~~

- > _Remark_:
+en:  > _Remark_:
- > In real code you shouldn't use list of char to represent text.
+en:  > In real code you shouldn't use list of char to represent text.
- > You should mostly use `Data.Text` instead.
+en:  > You should mostly use `Data.Text` instead.
- > If you want to represent a stream of ASCII char, you should use `Data.ByteString`.
+en:  > If you want to represent a stream of ASCII char, you should use `Data.ByteString`.
+fr:  > _Remarque_:
+fr:  > Dans un vrai code vous n'utiliserez pas des listes de char pour représenter du texte.
+fr:  > Vous utiliserez plus souvent `Data.Text` à la place.
+fr:  > Si vous voulez représenter un chapelet de caractères ASCII, vous utiliserez `Data.ByteString`.

 <h5 id="tuples">Tuples</h5>

-The type of couple is `(a,b)`.
+en: The type of couple is `(a,b)`.
-Elements in a tuple can have different types.
+en: Elements in a tuple can have different types.
+fr: Le type d'un couple est `(a,b)`.
+fr: Les éléments d'un tuple peuvent avoir des types différents.

 ~~~
--- All these tuples are valid
+en: -- All these tuples are valid
+fr: -- tous ces tuples sont valides
 (2,"foo")
 (3,'a',[2,3])
 ((2,"a"),"c",3)